Treaty of Balta Liman: The Hunkar Iskelesi Treaty of August 1833

-Russia Czar, Nicolas I, agreed to help Mahmud, and immediately sent troops to stop Egypt's advance into Anatolia.
+Russian Czar Nicolas I, agreed to help Mahmud and immediately sent troops to stop Egypt's advance into Anatolia.
 It was not an easy move to make on Mahmud's part; public unrest ensued after forming an alliance with Russia.
 Many were disturbed by the alliance considering that just a few years before, the Ottoman Empire lost land in the Balkans to Russian encroachments.

 The looming Russian force encouraged negotiations between the Sublime Porte and Egypt in the spring of 1833.
 Ultimately, Mehemet Ali came out of the peace negotiations - agreed upon at the Convention of Kütahya - with all of Egypt, Syria, Jeddah, Crete, Adana and Sudan.
 He was also promised that his sons could keep his lineage alive as rulers of Egypt, indefinitely.
 On the other hand, as payment for Russian support, the Ottoman Empire had to agree to close the Dardanelles, the passage between the Sea of Marmara and the Mediterranean, to warships if Russia was ever attacked.

 The British and the French were not happy with the Hunkar Iskelesi Treaty.
 The French had all along quietly been backing the reign of Mehemet Ali in Egypt and would have been happy to see the Ottoman Empire crumble.
 France had taken an interest in North Africa and seized Algeria from weak Ottoman rule, just prior to the treaty.
-France also had strong diplomatic ties with Mehmet Ali Pasha.
+France also had strong diplomatic ties with Mehmed Ali Pasha.
 The British now feared Russia's growing influence over the Ottoman Empire.
 The UK could not permit Russia to take over the Ottoman Empire, because that expansion would pose as a major threat to Western Europe.
 After the Hunkar Iskelesi treaty, England considered the survival of the Ottoman Empire a worthwhile cause.

 French and British diplomats were even more alarmed at Russia's involvement in the Ottoman Empire when the Munchengratz Agreement was signed in 1833.
 The Munchengratz Agreement was authorized by Prussia, Austria and Russia; and it stated that each power would stand alongside one another in any future decisions, especially any decisions concerning the state of the Ottoman Empire.
 This agreement did not state any new treaties, though it made a public display of the powers' unity on issues concerning the Ottoman Empire, which appeared to be in its final decline.